A UK Homeowner’s Checklist Before EV Home Charger Installation (2026)

 Just a note about the tethered unit: If your charging cable breaks, you might have to get a brand new unit as a whole.

-Step 4 – Choose the right certified installer for your EV charger installations
+Step 4 – Choose the right certified installer for EV charger installations in the UK

 There are certain qualifications you should look for in your EV home charger installer.
 For one, they should be certified either by the National Association of Professional Inspectors and Testers (NAPIT) or the National Inspection Council for Electrical Installation Contracting (NICEIC).
 These are government-recognised certifications among such professionals under the Competent Person Scheme.